What does Heartlines mean?

 The basic meaning behind this song is "keep on following your heart".
 It's a word play combined with fortunate telling imagery.

-More Florence and the Machine song meanings »
+More Florence + the Machine songs »

 Latest Articles